viamrobotics/docs/docs/product-overviews/fleet-management.md

 For example, if you have personal robots at home, and also robots at school, you would belong to two organizations to keep those use cases separate.

 ## Locations
-All robots live inside of a locations, wihich live within organizations.
+All robots live inside of locations, which live within organizations.
 Locations allow organizations to organize and manage their fleets.
 Organizations often contain several locations.